Bricktech2000/Notes/notes/object-oriented-programming.md

-# OOP
+# Object-Oriented Programming

-_Object-Oriented Programming_

-the goal of OOP is to build objects based on their real-world properties, in contrast to functional programming or to procedural programming
+the goal of [[object-oriented-programming]] is to build objects based on their real-world properties, in contrast to [[functional-programming]] or to procedural programming

 see [[object]], [[class]]